 That wasn’t it for the Penguins who scored three more times in a row, including the go-ahead tally in the middle frame as Haggerty beat Gudlevskis on a wrister, which went top shelf at 17:01.
 Haggerty used his body to protect the puck and skated right across the crease before getting firing a wrist shot giving the Penguins a 3-2 lead heading into the final period.

 Christian Thomas put the visitors up by two late in the third period when he tipped in a shot off Johnson’s wrister in the final three minutes.
 Johnson was open in the slot and put on a move to get Gudlevskis out of position, which made the tip by Thomas possible from the crease at 17:08.

 Haggerty capped the scoring at 19:14 of the third period with an empty-netter, his second of the night in his season debut.

-The Sound Tigers finished the game 2-for-4 on the power play and 2-for-4 penalty kill.
-Maguire (1-0-0) stopped 22 shots in his AHL season debut, while Wilkes-Barre/Scranton outshot Bridgeport 25-20, while Jarry (3-2-0) made 18 saves in the Penguins win.
+The Sound Tigers finished the game 0-for-4 on the power play and 5-for-6 on the penalty kill.
+Wilkes-Barre/Scranton outshot Bridgeport 25-20, while Jarry (3-2-0) made 18 saves in the Penguins win.

 © Copyright by ConnecticutPlus.com.
 Some articles and pictures posted on our website, as indicated by their bylines, were submitted as press releases and do not necessarily reflect the position and opinion of ConnecticutPlus.com, Canaiden LLC or any of its associated entities.
 Articles may have been edited for brevity and grammar.
 Photos without a credit line are "contributed photos".